greatislander/c2lc-project-website/src/robot-activities/tracing-shapes-with-dash.md

 ## **Tips**

-* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling.
+* If you are doing this activity on a tabletop or an elevated surface, block the edges to prevent robots from falling
-* If you don’t have access to a printer, you can draw or use masking tape to build a shape on the large sheet of paper.
+* If you don’t have access to a printer, you can draw or use masking tape to build a shape on the large sheet of paper
-* Make sure the marker tips can touch the paper.
+* Make sure the marker tips can touch the paper
-* Traced lines may not be straight and accurate as markers may move in different directions.
+* Traced lines may not be straight and accurate as markers may move in different directions

 ## Change it up